BrightMove/wizdocs/README.md

 - **Veracity Audits**: Structured audit processes for specific features or areas
 - **Local Caching**: File-based caching system for performance and offline access

-## Admin UI
+## Web App

-The Admin UI is a Ruby Sinatra application located in the `admin-ui/` subdirectory.
+The Web App is a Ruby Sinatra application located in the `webapp/` subdirectory.
 It provides a comprehensive web interface for:

 ### Core Features
 - **Dashboard**: Overview of all system components and quick statistics